duogeo/website/content/current/index.en.md

 In **Bratislava** the competition takes place at FMFI UK at **Mlynská dolina pavilon F1, 842 48 Bratislava.**

+In **Kraków** the competition takes place at Faculty of Mathematics and Computer Science, Jagiellonian University at **ul. prof. Stanisława Łojasiewicza 6, 30-348 Kraków.**

 The registration for **Croatia** will open soon.

 ## Registration